tarantool/metrics/README.md

 ### Instance health check

 In production environments Tarantool Cluster usually has a large number of so called "routers", Tarantool instances that handle input load and it is required to evenly distribute the load.
 Various load-balancers are used for this, but any load-balancer have to know which "routers" are ready to accept the load at that very moment.
-Metrics library has a special plugin that creates an http handler that can be used by the load-balancer to check the current state of any Tarantula instance.
+Metrics library has a special plugin that creates an http handler that can be used by the load-balancer to check the current state of any Tarantool instance.
 If the instance is ready to accept the load, it will return a response with a 200 status code, if not, with a 500 status code.

 ## Cartridge role